oprypin/crsfml/gitbook/graphics-text.md

 texture = font.get_texture(character_size)
 ```

 It is important to note that glyphs are added to the texture when they are requested.
 There are so many characters (remember, more than 100000) that they can't all be generated when you load the font.
-Instead, they are rendered on the fly when you call the `get_glyph` function (see below).
+Instead, they are rendered on the fly when you call the `get_glyph` method (see below).

 To do something meaningful with the font texture, you must get the texture coordinates of glyphs that are contained in it: